How a person with bipolar thinks: Ask the expert

 “Online searches for bipolar are frequently paired with other conditions, like schizophrenia and autism.
 Though some symptoms for these conditions may be similar to bipolar, it’s important to remember they’re separate mental health concerns and need different treatment to be managed properly.”

 Speak to a health professional if you think you're experiencing bipolar symptoms.
-To see if anything suggests mania or depression, they’ll discuss:
+They’ll discuss:

 You'll receive a treatment referral if there's evidence to indicate bipolar disorder.
 You'll be treated by either a psychiatrist or specialist mental health service.